 On Saturday 25th August 2018 at 3 pm, I married my best friend, my soul mate and my partner in crime.
-Read about our wonderfully quirky, DIY wedding and you’ll get some amazing quirky DIY ideas for your wedding!
+Read about our wonderfully quirky DIY wedding and you’ll get some amazing quirky DIY wedding ideas!

 Disclaimer: This post contains affiliate links, meaning that if you click on a link and make a purchase I will receive a small commission on that sale at NO extra cost to you.
 For more information, see my affiliate disclaimer.